Sindex42/CV/README.md

 </div>

-I am a full-stack junior software engineer, recent Makers Academy graduate and am looking to improve my skills and grow as a developer.
+I am a full-stack junior software engineer with experience in Ruby, JavaScript, NodeJS, Python, Scala, TDD and OOD.
+I am a fast learner and am looking to improve my skills and grow as a developer.

 I worked in customer facing roles in the climbing industry for 3 years as a rock climbing instructor and shop assistant.
 This is where I built my problem solving and logical thinking skills which are reflected in my programming projects.
 I focus on code that is clean, efficient and easy to maintain.